elpopo-eng/VoronFrenchUsers/Mod/LGX_SHT42_SideHolder/readme.md

-Mod to allow Mellow SHT42 board being attached on right side of the Bondtech LGX, on the right side PG7 Umbilical
+Mod to allow Mellow SHT42 board being attached on right side of the Bondtech LGX, on the left side PG7 Umbilical